COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI website.

-Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Several types of targeted therapy are being studied in the treatment of GI carcinoid tumors.

 Treatment for gastrointestinal carcinoid tumors may cause side effects.